geeogi/async-python-lambda-template/README.md

 To provision the lambda and S3 infrastructure on AWS you'll need to visit the CloudFormation service in the AWS console and upload the stack template declared in [template.json](template.json).
 This will create a lambda component and S3 bucket with appropriate IAM policies.

-> The lambda will be configured to run Python 3.7 since it's not yet possible to deploy Python 3.8+ via CloudFormation using the ZipFile property.
-If you need Python 3.8+ you can update your lambda through the AWS console after it's been created or configure the lambda's Runtime and Code properties in the CloudFormation template using an S3 bucket.
+> The lambda is configured to run Python 3.7 since it's not yet possible to deploy Python 3.8+ via CloudFormation using the ZipFile property.
+If you need Python 3.8+ you can update your lambda through the AWS console after it's been created or reconfigure the lambda's Runtime and Code properties in the CloudFormation template.

 ## Deployment